n7down/Forge/README.md

 ## Running from Docker
 1. Install [Docker](https://docs.docker.com/engine/installation/)
-2. Run `docker build -t axe .` from the root directory of this project
+2. Run `docker build -t forge .` from the root directory of this project
-3. Run `docker run -d -p 8080:80 --name axe axe` to start the container
+3. Run `docker run -d -p 8080:80 --name forge forge` to start the container
 4. Microservice will be running on `localhost:8080`

 ## Possible Names